 - At least eighteen (18) years of age on or before Election day

-- A resident and registered voter in the City of Poway (If running for City Council District 1 or District 3, you must reside within that district)
+- A resident and registered voter in the City of Poway (If running for a City Council District Seat, you must reside within that district)

 The City initiated a transition to by-district elections for the four City Council seats in 2017 and fully transitioned to by-district elections beginning with the November 2020 General Election.
 Following the 2020 Census, the City followed the State required process to re-evaluate the four City Council districts to ensure the districts comply with all state and federal requirements.
 On February 1, 2022, the City Council unanimously adopted a new district map (PDF) that maintains the previously adopted City Council district boundaries.
 You can find the District you live in here.